the-engine-room/library/_books/rainforest-tech.md

 3. Choose the activities at the top of your list.
 Could technology improve the way that you do them?
 Then decide what practical steps you would need to introduce technology (read the [Tools](#tools) section for more details on this).

 <blockquote>
-	<h5 style="color:#464646">Case study: How three organisations decided to use technology to support their strategy in Congo (DRC)</h5>
+	<h5>Case study: How three organisations decided to use technology to support their strategy in Congo (DRC)</h5>
 	<p>In Congo (DRC), the government created a protected area and granted a logging concession on the same piece of land belonging to the villages of Mpole and Mpaha in Maï-Ndombe.
 The overlaps created disputes between the different groups involved.</p>
 	<p><b>How did they decide to use technology?</b></p>
 	<ul>
-		<li>The <i>long-term strategy</i> of Congolese organisation <a href="http://reseaurrnrdc.org/" style="color:#166A70">Natural Resources Network (Réseau Ressources Naturelles - RRN)</a> was to ensure that the government ook local communities’ customary rights into account.</li>
+		<li>The <i>long-term strategy</i> of Congolese organisation <a href="http://reseaurrnrdc.org/">Natural Resources Network (Réseau Ressources Naturelles - RRN)</a> was to ensure that the government took local communities’ customary rights into account.</li>
 		<li>Their <i>technology vision</i> was to use participatory mapping to collect local knowledge of the geographical area, and combine it with existing maps to show evidence of overlaps and bad practice by government or companies.</li>
-		<li>RRN took <i>practical steps</i> including training local cartographers to use GPS receivers, recruiting GIS mapping specialists and giving them an office, and <a href="https://uclexcites.wordpress.com/2013/06/18/participatory-mapping-in-congo-brazzaville-part-1/" style="color:#166A70">working with the community</a> to validate the maps.</li>
+		<li>RRN took <i>practical steps</i> including training local cartographers to use GPS receivers, recruiting GIS mapping specialists and giving them an office, and <a href="https://uclexcites.wordpress.com/2013/06/18/participatory-mapping-in-congo-brazzaville-part-1/">working with the community</a> to validate the maps.</li>
 	</ul>
 </blockquote>